 The main parties initially treated him like a novel new voice, a “harmless curiosity sitting in the corner of the room,” says Bevan-Baker.
 That’s changed.
 “I think they are fully aware of the existential threat to their continued prominence that we present,” he says.
 He suspects the others are watching the Greens closely, looking for ways to discredit the party.

 They’re vetting candidates carefully for the first time, and have had to pass on former candidates who don’t fit a more disciplined mould, Bevan-Baker says.
 When the media calls him for comment on a story, the leader can no longer provide his latest thoughts off the top of his head.
-His party wants a tougher carbon tax than the Island’s one-cent gas tax hike, but unlike Sierra Club founder May, climate scientist Weaver and former New Brunswick Conservation Council director Coon, Bevan-Baker has no prominent background tying him to environmentalism.
+His party wants a tougher carbon tax than the Island’s one-cent gas tax hike, but unlike the former Sierra Club executive May, climate scientist Weaver and former New Brunswick Conservation Council director Coon, Bevan-Baker has no prominent background tying him to environmentalism.
 Soil and water health are more pressing environmental concerns for Islanders than climate change, he says.

 They’ll stand firm on climate policy, but Greens are internally debating whether to tone down some policies, Bevan-Baker says.
 When the Island Greens get knocked in local media and by rivals, it’s often not as radicals; it’s that they won’t be any different than the established parties.